openshift-psap/dgx-blogpost/DGX-A100_GPU-Operator_testing/blogpost.md

 In the plot below, we took the 1-GPU execution as a reference time (no parallelism), and compared it against the time it took for _all_ the Pods to complete the benchmark.
-We can see that with up to 5 or 6 GPUs running currently, there is barely no slowdown, but it starts to rise up with 7 or 8 GPUs.
-This is most likely due to the saturation of the bus between the main memory and the GPU memory.
+We can see that with up to 5 or 6 GPUs running currently, there is barely any slowdown, but it starts to increase with 7 or 8 GPUs.
+This is most likely due to the heavy data transfers between the disk, the main memory and the GPU memory, for this particular workload.

 ![GPU Isolation: time to threshold](plots/gpu-isolation_time-to-threshold.png)

-Final words
+Final Words
 ===========

-In this blog post, we presented how we performed the function validation of the OpenShift GPU Operator running on 8 GPUs of the DGX-A100.
-We described the different Multi-Instance GPU (MIG) modes that we tested, as well as how the values of the node labels and GPU resources for these different settings.
-We also conducted a performance benchmark, involving the 8 GPUs running simultaneously, either all training a single AI/ML model, or all performing independent computations.
+In this blog, we presented how we performed the function validation of the OpenShift GPU Operator running on eight GPUs within DGX A100™.
+We described the different MIG modes that we tested, as well as the values of the node labels and kubernetes resources exposed with these different settings.
+We also conducted a performance benchmark, involving the eight GPUs running simultaneously, either all training a single AI/ML model, or all performing independent computations.

 As a follow-up of this work, we're planning on doing more work around